 1. Please ask if they have any dyslexia in their own education background.
 Some of the best support staff I know are so good because of the empathy they bring to the job.
 However, they might struggle with delivering That Reading Thing, so have them watch the first topic of the training video, then ask again if it's something they feel they can take on.
 Video link is at the bottom of the page.

 3. Have a TRT "What's next?" strategy.
 Support staff aren't teaching staff.
 They'll need direction and perhaps more training on what to do with a student who is reading better and getting through the TRT levels.
 That Reading Thing isn't an end in itself; it's a launch pad into more reading and writing.
 If they need more work on spelling, consider That Spelling Thing.
-Always feel free to get in touch to talk about where to go next.
-For those already trained, there are responsive and international experienced TRT tutors in our closed Facebook support group.
+Even better, book a 3-hour That Spelling Thing training for the whole staff.
+It will support students who need TRT but it will also improve spelling amongst those students who are good readers but inconsistent spellers.
+Check out TST whole staff training here.

 4. Training options: